-LOCAL CONSTRAINING FACTORS ON SURVEILLANCE SUCCESS Local factors likely to constrain sampling, including those representing hazards to the field team members, are listed in Table 6, together with management options to mitigate them.
+LOCAL CONSTRAINING FACTORS ON SURVEILLANCE SUCCESS

+Local factors likely to constrain sampling, including those representing hazards to field team members, are listed in Table 6, together with management actions to mitigate them.

-Table 6 Hazard analysis for biophysical conditions of surveillance locations
+Table 6 Hazard analysis for biophysical conditions of surveillance locations.

-Hazard/Constraining Factor Effect at Surveillance Location Present (Y, N, intermittent (I)) Management actions Water residence time for Lyttelton Harbour is 2.2 days (Heath 1976) Planktonic propagules are only likely to remain in the Port area for ca. 2 day following release and are liable to be dispersed throughout Lyttelton Harbour.
-Y Hydrological modelling indicates dispersal will occur throughout most of the harbour, particularly along the northern shoreline, and into the upper harbour when winds are from the south west (Inglis et al 2006b) Turbidity (Secchi disk depth < 1 to ca. 2-3 m) Turbidity high in the port, marina, and inner harbour especially after rain.
-Lower in the outer harbour.
-1 Variability in detection probability of diver searches Predominant wind directions in October-March are easterly and westerly, from the southwest from April-August, and equally from all directions in September Boat handling can be difficult in exposed areas during high winds.
-In summer onshore easterlies in the afternoon may constrain sampling work from boats Lyttelton Port and harbour are relatively protected and sheltered areas to work can generally be found.
-In summer work in more open parts of the harbour need to be completed in the morning before the easterly sea breeze comes up Wind speed Seasonally variable but with strong easterly sea breeze in the afternoon in summer Υ The Port of Lyttelton is relatively protected, but can be exposed to northerly and south-easterly winds, which can generate some swell in the harbour.
-Sheltered areas to work in the harbour can generally be found.
-In summer work in more open parts of the harbour may need to be completed in the morning before the easterly sea breeze comes up Tidal currents of 0.3 m s -1 have been observed at the entrance to Lyttelton Harbour (Garner and Ridgeway 1955) There are no areas of strong dangerous currents in Lyttelton Port and Harbour.
-Tides are moderate with a tidal range of ca. 2 m.
-I Diving in locations near the entrance to the port and exposed locations should be done around slack tide.
-Care also needs to be taken with deployment of traps in these areas to reduce the risk of their being moved by currents or tangled around wharf piles, etc. Spring-neap tidal cycle Spring high tides in Lyttelton and associated maximal current speeds can produce suboptimal conditions for traps and shore searches I Surveys are timed to avoid spring tides because of the associated high current speeds and risk of traps being moved into shipping lanes High rainfall can occur throughout the year High turbidity, risk of sewage spill I Sampling (particularly diving) may be postponed after very heavy rain because of poor visibility and (very occasional) sewage contamination Temperature Minimum water temperatures in winter are ca 9°C Υ Diving and other sampling still possible providing divers are adequately equipped (dry suits)
+Hazard/Constraining Factor Effect at Surveillance Location Present (Y, N or intermittent (I)) Management actions Water residence time for Opua is unknown Planktonic propagules are only likely to remain in the marina and wharf area for a limited time following release and are liable to be dispersed to other parts of the harbour. Υ Dispersal of larvae is likely to occur throughout the inner harbour and these areas are therefore included in the survey area.
+Turbidity (Secchi disk depth < 5 m) Turbidity high in the marina and wharf area, especially on ebbing tide and after rain, and average in the lower reaches of the harbour.
+1 Variability in detection probability of diver searches Predominant wind direction is variable.
+No modelling of dispersal from Opua Marina to predict larvae accumulation in the area.
+Boat handling can be difficult in exposed areas during high winds and may constrain sampling work from boats.
+Dispersal of sampling effort incorporates the areas that larvae are predicted to reach under predominant wind conditions, based on local knowledge of the area.
+Opua Marina is relatively protected and sheltered areas to work can generally be found.
+Wind speed Seasonally variable.
+Y Opua Marina is relatively protected and sheltered areas to work can generally be found.
+Tidal currents may be strong around the wharfs during flood and ebb tides, especially during spring tides Tidal range is ca. 2 m and current velocities on the ebb and flood tides can be strong.
+Diving around the wharf and Marina berths needs to be done at slack tide or as drift dives.
+Care also needs to be taken with deployment of traps in these areas to reduce the risk of their being moved by currents or tangled around wharf and mooring piles, etc. Spring-neap tidal cycle Spring high tides associated maximal current speeds and suboptimal conditions for shore searches Surveys are timed to avoid spring tides because of the associated high current speeds and risk of traps being moved into harbour channels.
+High rainfall can occur throughout the year High turbidity, risk of sewage spill 1 Sampling (particularly diving) may be postponed after very heavy rain because of poor visibility and (very occasional) sewage contamination Temperature Minimum water temperatures in winter are ca 9oC Υ Diving and other sampling still possible providing divers are adequately equipped (dry suits) Dangerous animals Jellyfish I Full-face AGA masks may be used to protect against jellyfish.